-For the purposes of compliance with European commission Regulation (EU) No.73/2010, POJL have entered a Formal Arrangement with the Aeronautical Information Service Provider (NATS (Services) Limited).
-Digital copies of the formal arrangement are held by the ASM and are stored within SharePoint.
+For the purposes of compliance with European Commission Regulation (EU) No.73/2010, POJL have entered a Formal Arrangement with the Aeronautical Information Service Provider (NATS (Services) Limited).
+Digital copies of the formal arrangement are stored within POJ SharePoint.

 Jersey Airports' UK AIP data is reviewed on a quarterly basis.
-This review is conducted jointly by the ASM and the HANS in order to identify any data which requires amendment, or any additional information which needs to be included.
+This review is conducted jointly by the ASM and the Head of Aerodrome Operations to identify any data which requires amendment, or any additional information which needs to be included.
 Identified amendments / additions are submitted to NATS AIS by means of the UK AIP Change Request Portal.